Saydemr/SIS/README.md

 ### IMPORTANT NOTICE
 - DO NOT INTERACT WITH THE BROWSER IN ANY WAY.
 You should interact ONLY AND ONLY with the panel.
-- DO NOT RESIZE THE BROWSER.
-If you want to continue working on your computer just minimize it.
 - If you gonna leave the computer whole night make sure it does not go to sleep when left idle.

 ### Windows :